safak/youtube/README.md

 # This is a test application for CHI Software
 Test project has completed using:
 - React Redux
-- Visual with styled components react
+- Visual with styled components React

 ## Legend